GRADUATE SCHOOL OF PLANNING

-Goals of the Master in Planning Program
+Master in Planning

-Period of 2010-2017
+Period of 2010 to 2018

 1. The Planning program is focused on theoretical learning, social engagement, and application of state-of-the-art qualitative and quantitative techniques of analysis, synthesis, and prognosis.
 Techniques that professional planners use in connection with the design of plans, programs and projects related to environmental, urban, social and economic problems and issues, affecting Puerto Rico’s society as an integral part of the Caribbean archipelago.